This policy is divided into the following sections:

 An employee of ours has given your contact details as an emergency contact or referee.

 We also receive personal information indirectly, from the following sources in the following scenarios:

-Sometimes we obtain information about you from third parties such as marketing agencies or other members of the Bruntwood Group.
+Sometimes we obtain information about you from third parties such as marketing agencies or other members of the other affiliated Bruntwood companies.
 The data these companies might hold on you is collected from public sources, such as Companies House, or from other sources where you have agreed for your information to be shared with third parties or where it is in our legitimate interest to contact you.